 Before you’ve even tiptoed ‘en pointe’ into the studio, you’ll be won over by the changing rooms at Heartcore’s boutique gyms, which are more high-end spa than sports centre.
 Choose between the signature 55-minute class, which mixes conditioning mat work with classic ballet-inspired moves at the barre, or the more intense Barre45, which may knock ten minutes off, but adds loads of micro-conditioning moves and sweat-inducing repetitions – in other words: a really graceful, full-body workout.

-Various locations.
-Your first class is free, then £27 per class.
-Bulk class purchases also available
+Various locations. £27 per class, bulk class purchases also available

 If you think a ballet workout is all prancing, pointing and posing, one of Aussie powerhouse Paola Di Lanzo’s 50-minute sessions will change your mind.
 A mix of pilates, cardio and dance-based moves, her Body Barre method is sweatier than the average barre class and you’ll use a series of weights, resistance bands and other bits of exercise paraphernalia.
 It’s tough going, but Di Lanzo’s cheery encouragement slightly diminishes the pain of holding a plank for 60 seconds.
 Also on offer are cardio-heavy variants like Body Barre Burn and workouts targeting specific ‘problem’ areas, such as Paola’s Body Barre Below.